The Best Carry-On Luggage in 2025 (Hands-On Reviews)

 • The front laptop pocket is not as protective as a hard-side one

-Solgaard Carry-On Closet Large
+Best Carry-On Luggage for Organization: Solgaard Carry-On Closet Large

 • Best feature: The removable shelving system

-• Dimensions: 22.4″ × 14.6″ × 9.6″ (57 × 37 × 24 cm)
+• Dimensions: 22.4″ × 14.6″ × 9.6″ (57cm × 37cm × 24cm)

 • Material: Polycarbonate with aluminum frame

-• Weight: 8.1 lb / 9 lb with shelf (3.7 kg / 4.1 kg with shelf)
+• Weight: 8.1 lbs / 9 lb with shelf (3.7 kg / 4.1 kg with shelf)

 • Volume: 46 L

 One of the things I dislike most on a trip is having to unpack and repack my bags every time I change locations.
 That’s why when Solgaard sent me the Carry-On Closet Large for review, I was beyond excited.
-I knew the bag’s main selling point is the retractable shelving system, but I was pleasantly surprised to find that there’s much more to it than that.
+I knew the bag’s main selling point was the retractable shelving system, but I was pleasantly surprised to find that there’s much more to it than that.

 Constructed from unbreakable polycarbonate, with a lightweight aluminum frame, frictionless 360-degree wheels, and a TSA-approved lock, this rugged suitcase is sure to keep your belongings safe and secure en route.
 Moreover, the waterproof, scratch-resistant shell comes with reinforced corners and opens/closes with 2 metal latches instead of a zipper.
 All these features add to the bag’s durability and security, but also to its weight.

 Solgaard’s patented built-in shelving system makes the suitcase easy to pack, organize, and unpack your belongings.
 This removable “closet” comes with 6 expandable mesh shelves where I was able to place T-shirts, dresses, undergarments, and toiletries for a week in France, plus a compression strap that held everything in place.
-Once arrived in the hotel room, I found it really easy to pull the shelves out and hang them on the clothing rack.
+Once I arrived in the hotel room, I found it really easy to pull the shelves out and hang them on the clothing rack.

 I’ve only used the Carry-On Closet Large with the shelving unit, but the case is just as effective without it thanks to its practical butterfly design with two spacious main compartments, a compression feature with mesh zip pockets, and a drawstring bag for shoes or dirty laundry.